 Called2Mission includes information on discerning one’s mission, understanding the role of laity, and the importance of being co-responsible in the Church.
 It provides an encouraging and insightful space for young Catholics to deepen their understanding of how they can actively contribute to their faith community and society, rooted in a personal sense of purpose and God’s call.

-In 2025, Pope Francis will canonise Bl.
+In September 2025, Pope Leo canonised Bl.
 Carlos Acutis and Bl.
 Pier Giorgio Frassati, two outstanding examples of lay men who lived their vocation to the full.
 May their intercession lead many lay men and women to seek to discern and respond to their Personal Vocation.
-Bl.
-Carlos Acutis pray for us.
-Bl.
-Pier Giorgio Frassati pray for us.
+St. Carlos Acutis pray for us.
+St. Pier Giorgio Frassati pray for us.

 Explore More